Marcus Jones (politician)

-Marcus Charles Jones (born 5 April 1974) is an English Conservative Party politician who has been the Member of Parliament (MP) for Nuneaton since 2010.
+Sir Marcus Charles Jones (born 5 April 1974) is a British Conservative Party politician who was the Member of Parliament (MP) for Nuneaton from 2010 to 2024.
 Previously he had been the Leader of Nuneaton and Bedworth Borough Council.
-He has been serving as Government Deputy Chief Whip and Treasurer of the Household since October 2022.
+He had previously served as Government Deputy Chief Whip and Treasurer of the Household since October 2022.

 He was appointed Minister of State for Housing in the July 2022 British cabinet reshuffle.
 He served until September 2022.
+He stood as a candidate for Nuneaton in the 2024 general election, when he lost his seat.

 Education and early career

 Marcus Jones was born in Nuneaton on 5 April 1974 and has lived in the town all his life.
 He grew up in the suburb of Whitestone and was educated at St Thomas More Catholic School and King Edward VI College.
 Before becoming and MP, he worked as a conveyancing manager at Tustain Jones & Co., solicitors in Coventry and Nuneaton.

 Local government

 Jones stood unsuccessfully as the Conservative candidate in the Wem Brook ward of Nuneaton and Bedworth Council in 2002 and 2004, before being elected in the Whitestone ward in 2005.
 He was Conservative group leader from 2006 to 2009.
 In 2008 Marcus became the first Conservative Leader of Nuneaton and Bedworth, in the council's 34-year history.
 He served as council leader and was also the council's portfolio holder for Finance and Civic Affairs from 2006 to 2009, before standing down to concentrate on his parliamentary campaign.
 Jones stood down before the local elections in May 2010 and the Conservatives retained his seat, although they lost control of the council.